 Djokovic saves 3 match points vs Monfils to make Dubai final

-Djokovic saves 3 match points vs Monfils to make Dubai finalSerbia's Novak Djokovic returns the ball to Gael Monfils of France during a semi final match of the Dubai Duty Free Tennis Championship in Dubai, United Arab Emirates, Friday, Feb.
-28, 2020.
-(AP Photo/Kamran Jebreili)

-DUBAI, United Arab Emirates (AP) -- Novak Djokovic saved three consecutive match points to beat Gael Monfils on Friday and set up a Dubai Championships final showdown against Stefanos Tsitsipas.
+DUBAI, United Arab Emirates — Novak Djokovic saved three consecutive match points to beat Gael Monfils on Friday and set up a Dubai Championships final showdown against Stefanos Tsitsipas.

 Monfils led 6-3 in the second-set tiebreaker but Djokovic saved all three match points as his forehand forced errors.